If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 When can I have it?

-Will I see the pregnancy?
+Will I see the products and pregnancy?

 Pain

-- Usually more painful than a period.
+- Most people say it is more painful than a period.

 Follow‑up